yasithdev/yasithdev/README.md

 ---

 ## 🚀 Marketrix.ai — Let your software support itself
-Agentic AI assistant for SaaS/web apps that **simulates user actions**, understands UI context, and delivers help in three modes:
+Marketrix is a SaaS platform to add an **embedded AI assistant** to any web-based software.
+It hooks directly into the UI, simulates user behavior, and delivers support in three intelligent modes:
 - **Tell** – In-app AI chat
 - **Show** – Contextual UI walkthrough overlays
 - **Do** – Automated task execution

-→ Delivers **zero-ticket support** and **instant onboarding** for fast-paced SaaS teams.
+→ Enables **zero-ticket support** and **instant onboarding** for any web app.

 ---